Demographics of Manitoba: Religion

-Religions that make up less than 1% are not listed.

 Migration

 Immigration

 The 2021 census reported that immigrants (individuals born outside Canada) comprise 257,620 persons or 19.7 percent of the total population of Manitoba.

 Recent immigration

 The 2021 Canadian census counted a total of 58,370 people who immigrated to Manitoba between 2016 and 2021.

 Interprovincial migration

 Manitoba is one of the provinces most affected by Interprovincial migration, having had a negative mobility ratio for 42 out of 46 years from 1971 to 2017.
 This is the second-worst record for years of negative interprovincial migration, followed only by Quebec.